Wormholes from heavy operator statistics in AdS/CFT: Wormholes from heavy operator statistics

-From spherical symmetry it is clear that the geometry of the wormhole $X$ must be locally of Schwarzschild-AdS type away from the shell \be \text{d}s^2\, = \, f(r) \text{d}\tau^2 + \dfrac{\text{d}r^2}{f(r)} + r^2\text{d}\Omega_{d-1}^2\;. \ee The way to construct the solution is to first use two copies of $\mathcal{W}$ to cut two connected portions of the euclidean cigar.
-The second step is to wrap and glue the two copies $\mathcal{W}$ to form the $\mathbf{S}^1$ of the wormhole $X$ (see Fig. \ref{fig:1ptwh}).
-The processes of cutting, wrapping and gluing can be analyzed within the general thin shell formalism reviewed in Appendix \ref{appendix:A}, taking the same mass for the two patches, $M_\pm = M$.
+The way to construct the solution $X$ is to first use two copies of $\mathcal{W}$ to cut the Euclidean black hole along the trajectories of two thin shells.
+The second step is to glue the two copies of $\mathcal{W}$ and wrap the Euclidean disk to form the transverse $\mathbf{S}^1$ of the wormhole $X$ (see Fig. \ref{fig:1ptwh}).
+The processes of cutting and gluing can be analyzed within the general thin shell formalism reviewed in Appendix \ref{appendix:A}, taking the same mass for the two patches, $M_\pm = M$.